 The Human Development program at Pacific Oaks College is designed to provide advanced study in the growth and development of individuals at various stages of the lifespan.
 As master's candidates, students are immersed in theories of human development and in the biological, psychological, emotional, and sociological factors that contribute to an individual's growth; they learn to critically evaluate the implications those factors have on skills and milestones that develop throughout a lifetime.
 Graduates are prepared to apply human development theories and principles to their roles as parents, educators, care-givers, supervisors, and other capacities in which they play a significant role in the development of children and adults of any age.
 The program builds competence in human development, knowledge of the social and political contexts of development, communication skills, integration of theory into practice, and research—preparing graduates to take on leadership roles in a range of settings serving individuals of all ages, as well as families.

-Students graduate from the Human Development program with the skills to work in a wide range of settings.
-Many of our students already work in settings that serve children and families and are seeking to expand their knowledge in a particular area of specialization.
-Other students are interested in acquiring the knowledge necessary to advance in their careers and/or to pursue a career teaching children or adults.
-Many of our graduates have gone on to become educators, administrators, and supervisors in settings worldwide ranging from pre-school to community college—helping to spread our inclusive, strength-based approach.
+Many of our graduates have gone on to become educators, administrators, and supervisors in settings worldwide ranging from pre-school to community college—helping to spread our inclusive, culture-centered approach.
 Pacific Oaks' integrative program prepares graduates to bring social justice, advocacy, and respect for diversity and individualism to a variety of careers focused on the development of both children and adults.

 POC:Pasadena, CAPOC:Salinas, CAPOC:Visalia, CAPOC:Chico, CAPOC:Santa Cruz, CAPOC:Sacramento, CAPOC:Online